anant13sharma/anant13sharma/README.md

  **Software Engineer | Full-Stack Developer**

 - Bachelor of Technology in the branch of Computer Science and Engineering
-- Advanced Diploma in International Business (Red River College Polytechnic, Canada)
+- International Business Advanced Diploma

 ---